mallorbc/Finetune_LLMs/finetuning_repo/README.md

 3. Qlora int8 split
 4. Qlora int4 split

-int 8 may or may not be faster.
+int8 may or may not be faster.
 I have not tested.
-If its not, use int4
+If it's not, use int4

 We can not use accelerate here, or at least there is no reason to do so and it may cause issues.

 Option 1:

 Then, let's assume that with a batch size of 1 and a gradient accumulation of 16, there are 1000 steps in an epoch and we want to save and test every 0.1 epochs.
-Lets also assume that the largest item in our dataset is 1024 tokens:
+Let's also assume that the largest item in our dataset is 1024 tokens:

 ```
-python trl_finetune.py --block_size 1024 --eval_steps 100 --save_steps 100 -tf train.csv -vf validation.csv -m meta-llama/Llama-2-7b-hf -b 1 --log_steps 100 -lr 5e-6 -e 1 --gradient_accumulation_steps 16 --pad_token_id=18636 --use_int8
+python trl_finetune.py --block_size 1024 --eval_steps 100 --save_steps 100 -tf train.csv -vf validation.csv -m meta-llama/Llama-2-7b-hf -b 1 --log_steps 100 -lr 2e-4 -e 1 --gradient_accumulation_steps 16 --pad_token_id=18636 --use_int8
 ```

 Option 2:

 Then, let's assume that with a batch size of 1 and a gradient accumulation of 16, there are 1000 steps in an epoch and we want to save and test every 0.1 epochs.
-Lets also assume that the largest item in our dataset is 1024 tokens:
+Let's also assume that the largest item in our dataset is 1024 tokens:

 ```
-python trl_finetune.py --block_size 1024 --eval_steps 100 --save_steps 100 -tf train.csv -vf validation.csv -m meta-llama/Llama-2-7b-hf -b 1 --log_steps 100 -lr 5e-6 -e 1 --gradient_accumulation_steps 16 --pad_token_id=18636 --use_int4
+python trl_finetune.py --block_size 1024 --eval_steps 100 --save_steps 100 -tf train.csv -vf validation.csv -m meta-llama/Llama-2-7b-hf -b 1 --log_steps 100 -lr 2e-4 -e 1 --gradient_accumulation_steps 16 --pad_token_id=18636 --use_int4
 ```

 Option 3:

 Then, let's assume that with a batch size of 1 and a gradient accumulation of 16, there are 1000 steps in an epoch and we want to save and test every 0.1 epochs.
-Lets also assume that the largest item in our dataset is 1024 tokens:
+Let's also assume that the largest item in our dataset is 1024 tokens:

 ```
-python trl_finetune.py --block_size 1024 --eval_steps 100 --save_steps 100 -tf train.csv -vf validation.csv -m meta-llama/Llama-2-7b-hf -b 1 --log_steps 100 -lr 5e-6 -e 1 --gradient_accumulation_steps 16 --pad_token_id=18636 --use_int8 --split_model
+python trl_finetune.py --block_size 1024 --eval_steps 100 --save_steps 100 -tf train.csv -vf validation.csv -m meta-llama/Llama-2-7b-hf -b 1 --log_steps 100 -lr 2e-4 -e 1 --gradient_accumulation_steps 16 --pad_token_id=18636 --use_int8 --split_model
 ```

 Option 4:

 Then, let's assume that with a batch size of 1 and a gradient accumulation of 16, there are 1000 steps in an epoch and we want to save and test every 0.1 epochs.
-Lets also assume that the largest item in our dataset is 1024 tokens:
+Let's also assume that the largest item in our dataset is 1024 tokens:

 ```
-python trl_finetune.py --block_size 1024 --eval_steps 100 --save_steps 100 -tf train.csv -vf validation.csv -m meta-llama/Llama-2-7b-hf -b 1 --log_steps 100 -lr 5e-6 -e 1 --gradient_accumulation_steps 16 --pad_token_id=18636 --use_int4 --split_model
+python trl_finetune.py --block_size 1024 --eval_steps 100 --save_steps 100 -tf train.csv -vf validation.csv -m meta-llama/Llama-2-7b-hf -b 1 --log_steps 100 -lr 2e-4 -e 1 --gradient_accumulation_steps 16 --pad_token_id=18636 --use_int4 --split_model
 ```